 Lee Eshleman Memorial Fund The class of ’81 established this fund in honor of their classmate, an actor, artist, comedian and friend, who died in 2007.
 He is remembered as a person of wit, humor, sincerity, and passion.
 He challenged and inspired thousands by sharing the story of God in creative and compelling ways.
 The fund provides financial aid to students with a passion for visual and performing arts.
 Learn more about theater at EMS.

-The Students of Color Endowed Scholarship Fund was established in 2020 when Chuck Hostetter '71 provided a seed gift that EMS joined with an existing fund, The existing fund had been established in the 1990s by a fellow classmate to support Laotian immigrant students.
-Together, the gifts allowed EMS to establish the Students of Color Endowed Scholarship which provides financial aid for students of color.
+The Multicultural Scholarship Fund was established in 2020 when Chuck Hostetter '71 provided a seed gift that EMS joined with an existing fund, The existing fund had been established in the 1990s by a fellow classmate to support Laotian immigrant students.
+Together, the gifts allowed EMS to establish the Fund which provides financial aid for students who have been underrepresented at our school historically and today.
 Read more.

 The Elmer Kennel and Edith Charles Anabaptist Endowed Fund was established in 2000 to stimulate an interest in Mennonite-Anabaptist history among young people.
 Read more.

 The 2022 Kennel and Charles speaker was Osheta Moore (pictured).
 She shared in two chapels on the theme theme, "You are Beloved," and shared personal stories from book Dear White Peacemakers.: Dismantling Racism with Grit and Grace, during an evening public presentation.

 The Susan and Phil Guengerich Learning Support Scholarship was established to provide an ongoing scholarship for students with financial and learning support needs.
 The endowment honors the contribution of Susan H. Guengerich, who served EMS in various capacities from 1978 until retirement in 2014.
 She valued each student’s giftedness, and advocated for students who benefited from academic support and mentoring.